 Rosa and Carlos de la Cruz first met as teenagers in Havana.
-Both were from cultured backgrounds; Rosa’s father was an architect and Carlos’s family collected art.
-Married since 1966, they have assembled one of Miami’s finest collections of contemporary art (including a noteworthy number of postwar German paintings), much of which is housed in the 30,000-square-foot de la Cruz Contemporary Art Space, launched in 2009 and free to the public.
+Both were from cultured backgrounds; Rosa’s grandfather was an architect and Carlos’s family collected art.
+Married since 1962, they have assembled one of Miami’s finest collections of contemporary art (including a noteworthy number of postwar German paintings), much of which is housed in the 30,000-square-foot de la Cruz Contemporary Art Space, launched in 2009 and free to the public.
 Carlos holds degrees from University of Pennsylvania’s Wharton School, as well as a degree in law from the University of Miami, where he is now a senior trustee.
 He sits on the Council of Foreign Relations in addition to holding a chairmanship at CC1 Companies, a $1-billion-per-year bottling and distribution empire.
 Rosa serves as director and treasurer of the same company.
 The de la Cruz collection includes works by Isa Genzken, Christopher Wool, Felix Gonzalez-Torres, Mark Bradford, and Peter Doig.

 Copyright 2018, Art Media ARTNEWS, llc.
 110 Greene Street, 2nd Fl., New York, N.Y.
 10012.
 All rights reserved.